 Kalverstraat and Nieuwendijk

-The Kalverstraat is probably one of the most densely packed shopping locations within central Amsterdam between the opening and closing hours of the numerous and various shops and cafes that line this “pedestrian only” street.
+The Kalverstraat is probably one of the most densely packed shopping areas for Expat within central Amsterdam between the opening and closing hours of the numerous and various shops and cafes that line this “pedestrian only” street.
 Running parallel to the Rokin, the Kalverstraat runs from the Munt tower to the Dam, where it feeds onto the Nieuwendijk, which is another shopping street that is closed to motor vehicles and public transportation.
 Together, these streets offer both smaller and large chains and department stores that you might expect to see in cosmopolitan cities like Amsterdam.
 Some examples of these stores include H&M, Zara, Mexx, and Claire’s Accessories.

 On the Nieuwendijk, you will notice that the stores are less directed towards fashion and consumer pleasures.
 As you head closer to Central Station, you will find an increasing numbers of businesses that are geared towards tourists and their wants and needs.